leontioso/WeatherDataProject/presentation.md

 group by decade) t6
 on t6.decade = t5.decade
 ```
-execution time in a AirMacBook with M1 processor 10m and 33 stations
+execution time in a AirMacBook with M1 processor 10 mins and 33 secs
 <h2>Task 2</h2>

 ```SQL